-Four East Bay food producers are finalists in the national 2013 Good Food Awards.
+Four East Bay food and drink producers, including INNA Jam's Dafna Kory, above, are finalists at this year's Good Food Awards.

 Berkeley’s food mavens will likely be out in force tonight at the Good Food Awards at San Francisco’s Ferry Building and many of the judges for this annual event — sponsored by Seedling Projects and now in its second year — hail from this city’s gourmand ranks.
 But only one Berkeley name may find a place on the winners’ podium.

 In a teeny tiny, dark commercial kitchen on a small shopping strip on Gilman Street in Berkeley’s Westbrae neighborhood, four full-time, female food artisans, and a few part-timers too, are turning out sweet baked goods that have earned them mad props in the Bay Area.